opendaylight/transportpce/docs/developer-guide.rst

 and transponders.

-The interest of using a controller to provision automatically services strongly relies on its ability to handle end to end optical services that spans through the different network domains, potentially equipped with equipment coming from different suppliers.
+The interest of using a controller to provision automatically services strongly relies on its ability to handle end to end optical services that span through the different network domains, potentially equipped with equipment coming from different suppliers.
 Thus, interoperability in the optical layer is a key element to get the benefit of automated control.